Why Is My Facebook Ads Not Delivering? Expert Tips To Fix [2025]

 How To Check Facebook Ads Delivery Status?

-To check the delivery status of Facebook ads, log into Facebook and go to Ads Manager.
+To check the delivery status of Facebook ads, log in to Facebook and go to Ads Manager.
+From the Dashboard, look at the message in the delivery column as in the screenshot below.

 Facebook Ads Delivery Status